Americans have comprised the largest continent of visitors to the Son Doong Cave in 2018.

 The New York Times has named it among the world’s top eight travel destinations, while the National Geographic has it a “natural wonder” in Asia.

-The cave opened to tourists in 2013, four years after members of the British Cave Research Association finished their exploration and declared it the world’s largest.
+The cave opened to tourists in 2013, four years after members of The British Vietnam Caving Expedition Teamfinished their exploration and declared it the world’s largest.

 Local resident Ho Khanh first discovered the cave in 1991, and rediscovered it almost 20 years later, opening it up for exploration.